 For the US-UK pair presented in Figure 1, the weight and dependence parameter of the Clayton copula are both relatively small in the early 1990s.
-Moreover, the dependence parameter of the Frank copula is also small during this period.
-These findings show that both the lower-tail dependence and the overall dependence are weak at the beginning of the 1990s.
+Meanwhile, the dependence parameter of the Frank copula is also small during this period.
+These findings show that both the lower tail dependence and the overall dependence are weak at the beginning of the 1990s.
 The dependence parameter of Clayton increases sharply after the events of September 11, 2001.
 At the same time, the weight of Clayton also reaches a relatively high value.
-During the financial crisis of 2008, the weight and dependence parameter of the Clayton copula and the dependence parameter of the Frank copula all increase sharply, reaching their maxima around 2010.
-This implies that the lower-tail and general dependence of the two markets attains high levels in crisis periods.
+During the financial crisis of 2008, the weight and dependence parameter of the Clayton copula, and the dependence parameter of the Frank copula all increase sharply, reaching their maxima around 2010.
+This implies that the lower tail and general dependence of the two markets attains high levels in crisis periods.

-Figure 2: Estimation results of nonzero weights and dependence parameters (solid lines), along with the 90% confidence intervals (dashed curves) for the US-HK pair.
-The two-dashed lines (horizontal lines) show the estimates using the time-invariant mixture copula model.
+Figure 1: Estimation results of nonzero weights and dependence parameters (blue solid lines) along with the 90% confidence intervals (red dashed curves) for the US-UK pair.
+The green two-dashed lines (horizontal lines) show the estimates using the time-invariant mixture copula model.

-With regard to the US-HK and UK-HK pairs, the dependence structures display similar evolution paths (see Figures 2-3).
-Both pairs show relatively weak lower-tail dependence and overall dependence during the 1990s.
-A notable jump in the Clayton parameter took place in 2008 for both pairs, owing to the financial crisis.
-An increase in the weight on Clayton can be observed during the same period.
+Turning to the US-HK and UK-HK pairs, the dependence structures display similar evolution paths (see Figures 2-3).
+Both pairs show relatively weak lower tail dependence and overall dependence during the 1990s.
+A notable jump in the Clayton parameter took